PrismRL/prism/docs/source/making-a-roguelike/part14.rst

 .. code-block:: lua

    function GeneralTargetHandler:init()
-      TargetHandler.init(self)
+      self.super.init(self)
       self.curTarget = self.validTargets[1]
       self:setSelectorPosition()
    end

 Then we'll implement a draw function that draws this state.
-You'll recognize a lot of this code it's very similar to the code found in ``GameLevelState``.
-The main difference between this and the drawing code in GameLevelState is that we'll center the camera on the selector's position.
+Like our other states, we draw the base state and then draw on top of it.
+We'll put a red "X" over our selected position, and next to it their name, if they are ``Entity``.

 .. code-block:: lua

    function GeneralTargetHandler:draw()
-      local cameraPos = self.selectorPosition
+      self.levelState:draw()

       self.display:clear()
-      -- set the camera position on the display local ox, oy = self.display:getCenterOffset(cameraPos:decompose())
+      -- set the camera position on the display local x, y = self.selectorPosition:decompose()
-      self.display:setCamera(ox, oy)

-      -- draw the level
-      local primary, secondary = self.levelState:getSenses()
-      self.display:putSenses(primary, secondary)

       -- put a string to let the player know what's happening self.display:print(1, 1, "Select a target!")
-      self.display:print(self.selectorPosition.x + ox, self.selectorPosition.y + oy, "X", prism.Color4.RED)
+      self.display:push()
+      self.display:print(x, y, "X", prism.Color4.RED, prism.Color4.BLACK)

-      -- if there's a target then we should draw it's name! if self.curTarget then
+      -- if there's a target then we should draw its name! if prism.Entity:is(self.curTarget) then
-       local x, y = cameraPos:decompose()
-       self.display:print(x + ox + 1, y + oy, Name.get(self.curTarget))
+         self.display:print(x + 1, y, Name.get(self.curTarget))
       end
+      self.display:pop()
       self.display:draw()
    end